How to hire user research labs on the Digital Marketplace

 - Get approval to buy what you need.

-- Download the list of user research labs from the Digital Marketplace.
+- Search for user research labs on the Digital Marketplace.

 - Create a shortlist.